 Take a step back in time and explore one of ‘Capability' Brown’s 18th-century landscapes at Petworth House and Park in West Sussex.
 Or discover the colourful gardens of Polesden Lacey in Surrey, blooming with roses and red hot pokers during the summer months.

 Wander along the meandering paths through the trees at Stourhead, or take a trip to Kingston Lacy to relax on the expansive lawns.
 Enjoy the sweet scent of wildflowers at Trelissick, or explore the tropical gardens at Overbeck’s.

 Take a stroll around the aromatic rose beds and herbaceous borders which fill the Italianate terraces at Bodnant Garden.
 Or wander through the intimate garden rooms of the Edwardian Dyffryn Gardens.
 Find the secretive paths in Tredegar House’s Orchard Garden, surrounded by flourishing apple trees and buzzing wildlife.

-Take a stroll through one of our many rose gardens in full bloom this summer.
-You can discover hundreds of varieties bred by gardeners many years ago.
+Take a stroll through one of the many rose gardens in full bloom this summer.
+There are hundreds of varieties bred by gardeners many years ago.
 Find out about original planting schemes and enjoy the delicate scent and colours of old-fashioned roses.